bartobri/no-more-secrets/README.md

 Two tools are provided for you to recreate this effect:

 1. A standalone executable file named `nms` (shown above).
-This file accepts data from a shell pipe and displays it in a manner that is nearly identical to the effect we see in the movie.
+This program performs the "decrypting text" effect on data it receives via shell pipe.

-2. A module and header file, written in C, that can be included in programs and used to recreate this effect in a custonized way.
-In fact, the standalone executable `nms` is really just an example that shows how to use this module on piped data.
+2. A module and header file, written in C, that can be used to recreate this effect in other projects.
+In fact, the standalone executable `nms` is really just an example that shows how to use this module with piped data.

 Installing the Standalone Executable
 ------------------------------------